 - You’ll mark the order as complete right from the tablet in your kitchen, and our team will take care of the rest to fulfill the order from your existing restaurant.
 Each of our delivery hubs has a processing center on site with a dedicated team ensuring that each order makes it into the hands of the right delivery driver in the shortest amount of time.

 - Thanks to faster and more accurate deliveries, you’ll see the 5-star reviews start to roll in from your customers for your existing restaurant business.
 And in case you missed it, reviews will make or break you, so it’s crucial to drive positive sentiment online.

 Curious how to get started marketing your ghost kitchen online?
 Check out our 8-step checklist.

-You can also download our free restaurant marketing checklist, to ensure you're setting up your restaurant (or multiple restaruants) for delivery success.
+You can also download our free restaurant marketing checklist, to ensure you’re setting up your restaurant (or multiple restaurants) for delivery success.

-Now, let’s dive into how ghost kitchens compare to the traditional restaurant.
+Now, let’s dive into how ghost kitchens compare to traditional restaurants.

 What’s the difference between a ghost kitchen and delivery at a brick-and-mortar?